-Hydrant flushing - unidirectional hydrant flushing is completed semi-annually.
+Hydrant flushing - semi-annual unidirectional hydrant flushing is completed by the operating authority.
 A unidirectional approach, in conjunction with proper scouring velocities, is employed to help reduce build-up and tuberculation.
 Reducing this build-up decreases turbidity events and reduces friction loss (C factor), increases overall system efficiency.
 Chlorine residual readings and flushing duration at the flushing point provide indicators of the condition of the inside of the main, and if cast iron, should it be cement mortar lined.
 This data, coupled with service requests from customers, helps determine if a relining project should be considered.